Volunteer

 If you do not have a particular skill to offer but wish to stand on the committee we do allow for some roles without a specific portfolio.

 Members can stand for election prior to an AGM and be voted by the membership.
-Please contact the Chairman if you have any questions and/or would like to stand for a position.
+Please contact the Chair, Ann Dunn, if you have any questions and/or would like to stand for a position.

 You can find full details of roles we are recruiting for on our Committee Vacancies page.